 Canandaigua is a somewhat small city located in the state of New York.
-With a population of 10,431 people and eight constituent neighborhoods, Canandaigua is the 179th largest community in New York.
-Canandaigua has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 10,156 people and eight constituent neighborhoods, Canandaigua is the 179th largest community in New York.
+Much of the housing stock in Canandaigua was built prior to World War II, making it one of the older and more historic cities in the country.

-The per capita income in Canandaigua in 2010 was $29,782, which is middle income relative to New York, and upper middle income relative to the rest of the US.
-This equates to an annual income of $119,128 for a family of four.
+The per capita income in Canandaigua in 2018 was $36,671, which is upper middle income relative to New York and the nation.
+This equates to an annual income of $146,684 for a family of four.
 However, Canandaigua contains both very wealthy and poor people as well.

 The people who call Canandaigua home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Canandaigua residents report their race to be White, followed by Asian.
-Important ancestries of people in Canandaigua include Irish, English, Italian, and Polish.
+The greatest number of Canandaigua residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Canandaigua include German, Irish, English, Italian, and Dutch.

 The most common language spoken in Canandaigua is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and French.